 Taste: Caramel toffee.
 Oak tannins.
 Dark chocolate and confectionary fruit.
 Vanilla.
 Orange creams and lemon sherbet.
 Pepper.

-Value for money: Another Gathering exclusive that hasn’t been given a full release.
+Thoughts: Another Gathering exclusive that hasn’t been given a full release.
 If you want to try it, you’ll have to buy the discovery pack.

-A truly special whisky that manages to successfully showcase the character of Glen Moray despite being 24 years in the cask.
+It’s a special whisky that manages to successfully showcase the character of Glen Moray despite being 24 years in the cask.
 The lightness of the nose belies the relatively woody flavour, but the oak never completely overpowers.
 Instead, it is but one component of a wonderfully complex dram.
 Superb.

 Cask no. 44.99 – A Real Cracker (Craigellachie)